sonic-net/SONiC/doc/Sonic-mclag-hld.md

 - Disable L2 MAC learning for peer-link ports.
 - Flush FDB table contents before disable L2 MAC learning.
 - Updating MAC association with its L3 interface.
-For example, PortChannel0001 is configured ip address, it is L3 interface.
-When changing the MAC of L2 port PortChannel0001, the MAC of L3 interface must be change to the same MAC at the same time.
+For example, PortChannel0001 is configured with ip address, it is L3 interface.
+When changing the MAC of L2 port PortChannel0001, the MAC of L3 interface must be changed to the same MAC at the same time.
 If not, data forwarding is blocked via L3 interface.
 - When the MC-LAG enabled port-channel is down, update the nexthop of MAC entries learned from this PortChannel to point to peer link.
 - Isolate peer-link from MC-LAG enabled port-channel.

 Mclagsyncd will work with ASIC_DB to take care of following actions:
 - Read MACs from ASIC_DB, and notify the MAC changes to ICCPd.
 FDB entries learned from MC-LAG enabled port-channel will be synced up with peer.